University of the Potomac Faculty

 MBA, Wilmington University

 B.S.
-Management Information Systems, Potomac College
+Management Information Systems, University of the Potomac

 Certification in Project Management for IS/IT Professionals, Villanova University

 As s veteran of Desert Storm and Desert Shield, Professor Henderson remained in the US Navy Reserves while working in the private sector.
 Among the notable companies where he has worked are SAIC, Merck, Shering Plough, Intervet, Pixstar, Inc., Bank of America and Prudential Preferred Advisors.
 For SAIC, he assisted in the proposal generation, contract award, task area presentation and transition of a new technology solutions provider for the Securities and Exchange Commission in Washington, DC.
 Professor Henderson teaches Information Systems at University of the Potomac.